-While mental health services contribute to reducing suicides, other services also have a significant role including public mental health programs and suicide prevention programs (addressed through the initiatives of other government agencies, NGOs and other special interest groups).
+While services for mental health contribute to reducing suicides, other services also have a significant role including public mental health programs and suicide prevention programs (addressed through the initiatives of other government agencies, NGOs and other special interest groups).

-Many factors outside the control of mental health services can influence a person's decision to commit suicide.
+Many factors outside the control of services for mental health can influence a person's decision to die by suicide.
 These include environmental, sociocultural and economic risk factors.
 Often a combination of these factors can increase the risk of suicidal behaviour.

 - comparable (subject to caveats) across jurisdictions and over time for some years and disaggregations but not comparable for other years and disaggregations. - complete (subject to caveats) for the current reporting period.
-All required 2018 data are available for all jurisdictions.
+All required 2019 data are available for all jurisdictions.